CodeBlack32/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. for each changes original array while map creates a new one.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? functions are called by themselves while methods are called from and object

 3. What is closure?
+Closure is what allows a function within a function to pull from the higher-order function

 4. Describe the four rules of the 'this' keyword.
+4 rules of this:
+    a. implicit binding- using this to identify the object (whats on the left side of the '.' when using dot notation)
+    b.
+Explicit binding- using call, apply, or bind to explicitly connect an object to value
+    c. new- using the 'new' keyword to import a new object that the 'this'(main object function) can point to
+    d. window- when a global object is call without direction it defaults to the window.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? we need super to extend classes because it is the syntax that tells the parent class to take in the child classe's parameters or arguments

 ## Project Set up